GQL

 const blocks = await gql.blocks({ first: 3 })

-const blocks2 = await gql.blocks({ first: 3, after: blocks[2].cursor })
+const blocks2 = await gql.blocks({ first: 3, after: blocks[2].cursor })by Block IDs

 Get blocks by block ids.

-const blocks = await gql.blocks({ id: BLCID })
+const blocks = await gql.blocks({ id: BLCID })or

-const blocks = await gql.blocks({ ids: [ BLKID1, BLKID2, BLKID3 ] })
+const blocks = await gql.blocks({ ids: [ BLKID1, BLKID2, BLKID3 ] })height

 Get blocks within a block height range.

-const blocks = await gql.blocks({ height: { min: 0, max: 10 } })
+const blocks = await gql.blocks({ height: { min: 0, max: 10 } })or

-const blocks = await gql.blocks({ height: [0, 10] })
+const blocks = await gql.blocks({ height: [0, 10] })next

-Easier pagination with next
+Easier pagination with next.

 const { next, data: blocks0_2 } = await gql.blocks({ first: 3, next: true })